List of works similar to the 2020 Utah monolith: Massachusetts

 On December 19, 2020, a monolith was found in Quincy at the Quarries.
 A crop-circle was etched in the snow around it.
 This monolith was stolen less than 24 hours after its appearance.

 Michigan

 On December 8, 2020, a monolith was found in Lansing.
 This monolith had an inscription etched on it directing readers to the official website of the monolith.

 On December 9, 2020, a monolith was found in Kentwood.

 In January 2021, a monolith measuring approximately 8 ft by 11.5 ft, was found on Hickory Island, near Grosse Ile.

 Missouri

 On December 26, 2020, a monolith Was found in Sedalia at Liberty Park.
 Source is unknown and unclaimed.
 The Liberty park monolith vanished unexplained on December 30.

 Nebraska

 On December 3, 2020, a monolith was found in Holdrege.
 This monolith was revealed to have been built by the owner of a local welding company.

 Nevada

 In early December 2020, a monolith-type structure was found in Las Vegas.

+A reflective monolith was found on a hiking trail north of Las Vegas in June 2024.
+The Las Vegas Metropolitan Police Department removed the object "due to public safety and environmental concerns" a few days after it was discovered.